 - Children under 6 years of age

-- 1 free ticket for the teacher or group leader of school groups, each 10 students
+- 1 free ticket for the teacher or group leader of school groups, per 10 students

-- 1 free ticket for the group leader of groups, each 20 people
+- 1 free ticket for the group leader of groups, per 20 people

 - Police, accessing for specific service reasons

-- Journalists with membership card of the foreign press in Italy, Italian National Order of Journalists or authorized by the Opera di Santa Maria del Fiore.
+- Italian journalists with membership card of the Italian National Order of Journalists or authorized by the Opera di Santa Maria del Fiore

-- Persons with disabilities (for their carers only in case their presence is indispensable)
+- Persons with disabilities (for their companions only in case their presence is indispensable)